maiyamawaki/maiyamawaki/README.md

 ### Hi there 👋

-- Full Stack Developer from Japan...
+- ⚡ I am Mai Yamawaki from Japan.
+- I've learned about the code since this August at Ironhack ...

 <!--